Greater Antilles Holidays

 The Greater Antilles is an island group in the Caribbean made up of the nations of Cuba, Haiti & the Dominican Republic, Jamaica, and Puerto Rico.
 With all the big islands, the Greater Antilles constitutes almost 90% of the land mass of the entire West Indies.
 The islands of the Greater Antilles are all continental rock—geologically part of North America—as opposed to the islands that make up the Lesser Antilles, which are mostly young volcanic or coral islands.

-Greater Antilles Highlights
+Map of Greater Antilles

 Greater Antilles Holidays Guide